-10.2.3 "P-Asserted-Identity" header field
+10.2.3 "P-Asserted-Identity" Header Field

-The SIP-PBX MUST include a "P-Asserted-Identity" header field in the INVITE request in accordance with the rules of [RFC 3325] and [RFC 5876] unless the SIP-PBX needs to withhold the identity for privacy reasons or the SIP-PBX is performing call forwarding and is unable to assert the identity of the original caller.
-The header field could contain an Enterprise Public Identity in accordance with Section 9 or, if received from another trusted node, could contain some other SIP or Tel URI.
+The SIP-PBX MUST include a "P-Asserted-Identity" header field in the INVITE request in accordance with the rules of [RFC 3325] and [RFC 5876].
+If the URI is an Enterprise Public Identity, then it must be formed in accordance with section 9 of this specification.

-10.2.4 "From" header field
+10.2.4 "From" Header Field